 If you are interviewing for a data-focused role, your technical skills may include data analysis software and visual presentation programs such as PowerPoint.
 As an IT business analyst, you likely have exposure to software development tools and templates.
 Then, as a strategic business analyst, your technical skills may be better suited for professional industries and include strategic and business case analysis software and applications.
 Discuss with the interviewer which technical skills you will bring to their organization.
 Here is an answer example: "As a data business analyst, my strongest technical skills include data mining and big data programs such as Oracle and LIONsolver.
 I am also active in Microsoft Excel and PowerPoint, as I create data models in Excel and robust client presentations and visuals in PowerPoint."
 Here is an answer example: "My technical areas of strength are in IT architecture programs such as IBM System Architect and Iteraplan.
 With ten years' experience between these two programs, I can easily train my clients and even junior business analysts on the use of these systems, helping them to make better sense of the data they receive and organize that data as it pertains to their business or enterprise."27.
 Tell me about your involvement in systems development life cycle and user acceptance testing.
 An experienced business analyst will have exposure to SDLC, which is systems development life cycle, or application development lifecycle.
 When a business introduces new software or applications to their organization, they need to make sure the change is well planned, adequately tested and then properly deployed company-wide.
 A seasoned business analyst can make this process run much smoother, saving an organization valuable time, resources, and funds.
 Describe your experience with SDLC and user application testing.
 If you do not have exposure to these activities, be sure to express your interest in becoming involved and learning.
 Here is an answer example: "I have worked with dozens of clients on developing a life cycle for new software or applications.
 As far as user acceptance testing, I have tested on groups as large as 1,000 people.
 I enjoy analyzing the data that comes from beta and even final-phase software testing."
 Here is an answer example: "Although my exposure to SDLC is limited, I have jumped in on projects in the user acceptance testing phase.
 I find it fascinating to analyze which aspects of a new software program or application are the stickiest, which are most easily adapted, and how to move forward from there."28.
 Tell me more about your degree, and the business analysis field in which you are most interested.
 A business analyst can specialize in a wide range of industries including finance, economics, statistics, computer or information science, manufacturing, and more.
 Discuss with the interviewer where you focused while obtaining your university degree, and then draw a picture for them on where your career path has taken you.
 Be sure to express interest in the hiring company's particular industry or area of focus.
 Here is an answer example: "I have a Bachelor's Degree in Finance with a focus on Business Administration.
 My education has been a significant factor in my success as a business analyst as my interest and knowledge grew in areas such as financial accounting business law, microeconomics, and even marketing."
 Here is an answer example: "When I initially started university, I enrolled in a BA in Finance degree.
 Quite quickly, I switched to a BA in Accounting degree, as I wanted to be much more focused on the financial analysis aspect.
 Today, my areas of strength remain in tax and cost accounting analysis, as well as accounting information systems."29.
 When planning, how often do you create alternative scenarios to help you adjust to changing situations?
 A talented business analyst will have the ability to pivot, adapt, and change on a moments' notice.
 As a business analyst, you know that being able to problem solve and think outside the box when it comes to changing situations is a valuable skill set.
 Talk to the interviewer about your ability to create a variety of potential scenarios for your clients and accounts.
 You may never need to take on these scenarios; however, it's great for the interviewer to know that you can adapt your plan on the fly.
 Here is an answer example: "I love having contingency plans.
 It's important for a business analyst to understand that ideally, we are going to do 'X,' but if that fails, we need to be ready to pivot and make sure that 'Y' happens.
 Having alternate scenarios mapped out takes out the uncertainty, and is sure to prepare everyone to adapt if a problem should arise."
 Here is an answer example: "Nothing in business is guaranteed, that is one thing I know for sure.
 I always create 'what-ifs' because I know that plans change quickly, especially where there are multiple decision makers involved in getting to the finish line.
 Plan B is always ready to go."30.
 Which data modeling software do you prefer to use?
 Most commonly, business analysts will use Microsoft Excel or Visio for their data modeling needs.
 Likely, the preferred software or program will be mentioned in the hiring company's job posting so be sure to refer to that.
 If you have experience in the software or applications they use, be sure to mention your level of exposure and expertise.
 If you do not have experience in their preferred programs or software, discuss how you can apply your current knowledge to their systems.
 Here is an answer example: "I have the most experience with Visio for data modeling, and I see in your job posting that you are seeking at least three years' exposure to that particular program.
 I have used Visio for five years now, and consider myself an expert user.
 I have created hundreds of entity relationship diagrams and other flowcharts within Visio."
 Here is an answer example: "Microsoft Excel is my go-to program for most data modeling needs.
 I find Excel the simplest for data mapping and would say that I am an intermediate level user.
 I have minimal exposure to Visio although I have begun to take an online training course to strengthen my skills in that particular program."

-Author of Business Analyst Answers and Questions
+Writers for Business Analyst Answers and Questions

 Rachelle Enns is a job search expert, executive headhunter, career catalyst, and interview coach.
 Utilized by top talent from Fortune companies like Microsoft, General Electric, and Nestle, she helps professionals position themselves in today's competitive digital marketplace.